 Invasive Alien Species (IAS)

-Regulations on the prevention and management of the introduction and spread of IAS came into force in the EU in 2015.
-These regulations seek to protect native biodiversity and ecosystem services from damage caused by IAS, as well as minimising and mitigating the effects they can have on human health and the economy.
+The EU IAS Regulation (1143/2014) on the prevention and management of the introduction and spread of IAS came into force in the EU in 2015.
+This regulation seeks to protect native biodiversity and ecosystem services across the EU from damage caused by IAS, as well as minimising and mitigating the effects they can have on human health and the economy.

-The National Biodiversity Data Centre (NBDC) has developed an online invasive species database and an early warning system.
+The National Biodiversity Data Centre (NBDC) maintains the National Invasive Species Database.
 In 2014, a report on Ireland’s Invasive and Non-native Species found that 13% of invasive alien species recorded in Ireland are high-impact IAS.
-The safe disposal of IAS material, including soil infested with seed, is problematic and needs to be further addressed.
-There is also a need for a co-ordinated and centralised all-island approach for tackling IAS to be re-established.
+The safe disposal of IAS material, including soil infested with seed, is problematic and needs to be further addressed by the appropriate agencies.

 Peatlands and Raised Bogs